Seattle Public Schools

 Location Search

 There is not room to add a field on the Lincoln site, so SPS has been looking for an alternative site where a field can be constructed.
 We have conducted a robust evaluation of potential sites for a new field.
-Nine total locations were each evaluated for student safety, accessibility, and sustainability.
 Currently, the preferred option is Wallingford Playfield.

 Funding